mlcommons/mobile_app_open/mobile_back_litert/README.md

   which measured 1.7-3.0x faster than CPU across all six on an iPad mini.
   `LiteRtGpuBackend` has no Metal enumerator: on Apple, Metal is selected by `kLiteRtGpuBackendAutomatic` plus compile-time Metal support.
-* `stable_diffusion` and the `llm-*` benchmarks each offer a Metal choice.
-  **The `llm-*` benchmarks select Metal; `stable_diffusion` stays on CPU.**
-  The LLM default follows the measurements below -- Metal costs 72 MiB more at peak than CPU and decodes 3.0x faster -- and it puts the choice in front of the CI iPhone 16 Pro, which is the device those numbers predict should hold:
-  `llm-1b` already passes there on CPU.
+* `stable_diffusion` and the `llm-*` benchmarks each offer a Metal choice, and **all three select it.** The LLM default follows the measurements below -- Metal costs 72 MiB more at peak than CPU and decodes 3.0x faster -- and the CI iPhone 16 Pro bears that out: 25.0 tok/s there against 9.27 on CPU.
+  `stable_diffusion` needed the model rewrite and the residency fix below before it could take the choice at all; on the same device it now runs at about 75 s per image against about 98 s on CPU.
   The risk is worth stating plainly.
-An `EXC_RESOURCE` kill cannot be caught, so if the budget does not stretch the app goes down rather than falling back, and the measurements are from a macOS host where nothing enforces a ceiling.
+An `EXC_RESOURCE` kill cannot be caught, so if the budget does not stretch the app goes down rather than falling back.
-  The one iOS device Metal was ever tried on (an iPad mini) crashed -- though that device also fails `llm-1b` on **CPU**, so it says nothing about this choice.
-If the device run fails on memory, put `delegate_selected` back to `CPU`; nothing else has to change.
+  The iPad mini crashes on Metal -- though it also fails `llm-1b` on **CPU**, so it says nothing about this choice, and `llm-*` on Metal there is still unmeasured while being claimed anyway.
+If a device run fails on memory, put `delegate_selected` back to `CPU`; nothing else has to change.
-  `stable_diffusion` on Metal does **not** work at all -- see below -- so it stays on CPU, and its choice exists only so that stops being a guess.

 ### Measuring this without a device